-Artist Serena Curmi has been based at Jamaica Street Studios in Bristol for a decade.
+Artist Serena Curmi has been based at Jamaica Street Studios in Bristol for over a decade.
 She spent her childhood travelling and sailing around the world, including the US, Mexico, the Caribbean and Europe, before completing an art and design foundation course and a BA (Hons) in Illustration at Falmouth College of Arts, graduating in 2001.
 After several years working as an illustrator, Serena turned to fine art painting.

 Her oil paintings sit somewhere between the present and past, often portraying a sense of loneliness; whether a faded, half-imagined landscape or a lost figure as in her portraits of asylum patients.

-The artist does not intend to make reference to specific places, instead she creates mountains that look at once familiar and imagined.
+The artist does not intend to make reference to specific places, instead she creates landscapes that look at once familiar and imagined.
 Reminiscent of old photographs, even black and white vintage film in the case of her resin-coated pieces, Serena’s work is layered with remembered histories and permeated with a sense of nostalgia, loss and solitude.

 Serena exhibits regularly both nationally and internationally and has been selected for a number of juried shows including the ING Discerning Eye and the RWA Annual Open Exhibition.
 In 2018, she was chosen as a finalist for the Columbia Threadneedle Prize for her portrait series ‘Bedlam Case Studies’.
 Her work is also regularly shown at art fairs and gallery exhibitions throughout the UK and abroad, including at Hybrid Gallery in Honiton and at Battersea Affordable Art Fair with Gala Fine Art in 2023, 2022 and 2021.
 Her paintings were exhibited in the joint Gala Fine Art/ArtDog London group show Near and Far at Ballroom Arts in Aldeburgh in August 2022.